kavir-bheeroo/PaymentGateway/README.md

     "acquirerResponseCode": "200"
 }
 ```
+4. A failed response can also be obtained by sending 1000 as the amount in the request.

 ### Retrieve details of a past payment
 1. Copy the paymentId GUID and select the Get Payment request.